any-tdf/stdf/README.md

 - 🪜 Comes with a scaffolding tool for quick project creation.
 - 🔗 Comes with an SVG merging plugin for quickly merging SVG files.
 - 🍺 IDE plugin for quickly viewing component APIs.
-- 🔧 Props supports type prompts and detection.
+- 🔧 Supports TypeScript, with complete type prompts for component Props.

 # Getting Started